Pyrolite

 Pyrolite is a term used to characterize a model composition of the Earth's mantle.
 This model is based on that a pyrolite source can produce mid-ocean ridge basalts (MORB) by partial melting.
 It was first proposed by Ted Ringwood (1962) as being 1 part basalt and 4 parts harzburgite, but later was revised to being 1 part tholeiitic basalt and 3 parts dunite.
-The term is derived from the mineral names PYR-oxene and OL-ivine.
+The term is derived from the mineral names pyroxene and olivine.
 However, whether pyrolite is entirely representative of the Earth's mantle remains debated.